 - Maximum days to retry - The maximum number of days the message will be retried for delivery (this applies to messages stuck in the delivery queue) (not applicable at Domain Level).

-- Quarantine Response – When an outbound message is detected as spam and it goes into the outbound quarantine the response you send back to the sender can be Rejected or Accepted.
+- Quarantine Response – When an outgoing message is detected as spam and it goes into the outgoing quarantine the response you send back to the sender can be Rejected or Accepted.
 If 'Rejected', legitimate senders will receive a bounce message when their mail gets blocked and quarantined even though the message is stored in the quarantine.
-If 'Accepted' the SMTP response would be ‘Accept’ and the message would still be blocked and shown in the quarantine but the sender will not receive a bounce message and will not know that the message is in the outbound quarantine.
+If 'Accepted' the SMTP response would be ‘Accept’ and the message would still be blocked and shown in the quarantine but the sender will not receive a bounce message and will not know that the message is in the outgoing quarantine.

 - Message archiving for senders - Enabled/Disabled – If enabled, all outgoing messages from the outgoing user will be archived.
 If this is disabled, no outgoing messages will be archived.
 See Ensure Archiving Option is Selected for Outgoing Mail.

 |Envelope Sender||Use this if your system enforces the “envelope sender” (or MAIL FROM value).
 This is typically used by Spam Experts users.|

 |Authentication User||The outgoing user’s authentication details.
 This is the best choice when you are providing unique usernames and passwords for each outgoing user, rather than using a smarthost system.|

 If you choose this option, you are able to add any number of identification headers that we should search for in the message.
 For example, you might have a system that adds an “X-Client-ID” header, which uniquely identifies each of your end users.
 For each header, you may choose to either use the entire header value as the identity, or you can provide a regular expression that extracts out a part of the value to use.
 You may also choose to have our software remove the header after we have found the identity, if you don’t want this to be available to the recipient of the message.